4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 * **Incidents** are created with JSON, the Driver only comes into play to attach emails to their respective ticket records
 * **Tasks** are first created with a Driver via a ServiceNow Catalog Request, JSON is then used to properly set fields for subsequent child tickets, ending by calling the Driver again to attach emails

-The scripts' respective documents will step through and explain these differences in detail.
+See the scripts' respective documents for greater detail.

+## Syntax